 Public and Indian housing: The low-income program serves approximately 1.2 million households.
 The Section 8 Housing Choice Voucher program serves more than 2 million households.
 As part of an overall OIG initiative, tenant eligibility and accuracy of rental assistance payments will also be an area of audit focus.
 The quality of housing and the cost of administering these programs as well as PHA development activities carried out by affiliated nonprofit entities are other areas of emphasis that will be addressed as resources permit.
-We will be looking closely at the Moving to Work program and whether housing authorities are meeting the program's intended objectives.
-We will also be taking a close look at various PHAs to ensure that they are sufficiently administering HUD's programs in accordance with regulations and guidance.
-Lastly, as HUD rolls out its Rental Assistance Demonstration program, OIG will prepare to ensure that the program efficiently meets its intended goals in the coming years.
+We will take a close look at various PHAs to ensure that they sufficiently administer HUD's programs in accordance with regulations and guidance.

 Multifamily and insured health care project audits: The economic slowdown has created high demand in the multifamily mortgage market.
 HUD continues to break records in the number of multifamily rental loans insured.
-We will continue to focus on this program area to ensure that HUD's risk is limited as it sets record volume.
+In addition, staff reductions and the shifting of program staff as a result of the multifamily transformation may have a potential impact on the monitoring of multifamily housing programs.
+We will continue to focus on this program area to ensure that HUD's risk is limited as it sets record volume and as its staff is reduced and relocated.
 We will also continue to focus on the misuse of project operating funds, also known as equity skimming.
-The Office of Healthcare Programs is in the final stages of revising its regulations and closing documents to increase its ability to control risks associated with its healthcare facility insurance programs.
-These changes are in response to a 2002 audit.
+The Office of Healthcare Programs has revised its regulations and closing documents to increase its ability to control risks associated with its healthcare facility insurance programs.
 We will also continue to focus on equity skimming in healthcare programs as volume continues to increase in this area.
 Lastly, we will look at hospitals as a growing number of loans are being insured by FHA and due to the risk caused by the high dollar amount of each loan.